josephv7/Bharatham2k18_Website/README.md

 ## Features
 * [SCSS Loader](https://sass-lang.com/)

   Use SCSS for your CSS files.

 * [Prettier](https://prettier.io/)

   Add prettier to autoformat your files.

 * [Babel](https://babeljs.io/)

   Convert your javascript files to fit all browsers.

+* All files added to public folder will be copied to dist